Buckingham Post Office couple 'overwhelmed' with goodwill messages as they prepare to depart

 Dozens of heartfelt messages have been posted on the Buckingham What Matters to You Facebook page, as Rita and Sunil Gandhi prepare to hand over the reins.

-Rita, aged 60, and Sunil, 62, have been in charge of Buckingham's Post Office for 17 years, before which they ran a Post Office in Bletchley for 18 years.
+Rita, aged 60, has been in charge of Buckingham's Post Office for 17 years, before which she ran a Post Office in Old Bletchley for 18 years.

+It was originally going to be Sunil, 62, who was going to be the postmaster at Old Bletchley.
+But the letter offering him the job arrived the same day as he was offered a job in IT and he decided to continue his IT career.

+Instead, Rita, who had been working at a bank, took up the opportunity to run her own business.
+Sunil joined his wife at the much larger Buckingham Post Office in 2004.

 Now the couple, who live in Milton Keynes, are looking forward to taking a break from working six days a week.

-Note: UPDATED: Buckingham Post Office couple 'overwhelmed' with goodwill messages as they prepare to depart